 Of all the causes of media player error, virus infections are the most misunderstood and annoying of all!
-Sometimes you'll remember playing same file with same player sometime ago but suddenly your play throws a "Cannot Render the File error".
+Sometimes you'll remember playing the same file with the same player some time ago but suddenly your play throws a "Cannot Render The File error".
 If that's your case then its almost definitely a virus at work!

 Step 1: Download and Launch the Video Repair Software.

 Step 2: Next, open the location of the corrupt video file, and then you drag the video from the location and paste it on the space provided.

 Step 3: Check/Select the videos you want to repair.

 If your video wasn't fixed by the Recoverit "Quick Repair Mode didn't fix your video," you should probably try the Advanced repair mode offered by Recoverit.

 For advanced repair mode: